unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ##  Natural Explorer

 You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.
 Choose one type of favored terrain: null-g, arctic, coast, desert, forest, grassland, mountain, or swamp.
-When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you’re proficient in.
+When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you're proficient in.

 While traveling for an hour or more in your favored terrain, you gain the following benefits:
-* Difficult terrain doesn’t slow your group’s travel.
+* Difficult terrain doesn't slow your group's travel.
-* Your group can’t become lost except by tek means.
+* Your group can't become lost except by tek means.
 * Even when you are engaged in another activity while traveling (such as foraging, navigating, or tracking), you remain alert to danger.
 * If you are traveling alone, you can move stealthily at a normal pace.
 * When you forage, you find twice as much food as you normally would.